Linch1/wiinsta-instagram-manager/Documentation.md

   - :zap: _likes per day_ : The maximum range of likes to left in one day.
   - :zap: _unfollow per day_: The maximum range of unfollow to left in one day.
   - :zap: _comment per day_ : The maximum range of commets to left in one day.
+  - :zap: _message per day_ : The maximum range of messages to left in one day.

 #### :cyclone: **Images Collector**:
   - :zap: _hashtags_: The hashtags **list** from where you want the bot to collect the images from, you can add too profiles name. **@** for profiles, **#** for hashtags, **!** for absolute paths of folders ( **&** separator ) ex: ( #hashtag1 & #hashtag2 & @profile1 & @profile2 & !abs/path/to/folder).